-VALUE: West Point Lake is a man-made reservoir formed by the damming of the Chattahoochee River by the U.S. Army Corps of Engineers.6 A number of water supply reservoirs are located along the Chattahoochee River in Georgia and West Point Lake is one of the largest.
-Located in Heard and Troup Counties, this reservoir extends for about 35 miles along the Chattahoochee River near the Alabama-Georgia state border.
+VALUE: West Point Lake is a man-made reservoir formed by the damming of the Chattahoochee River by the U.S. Army Corps of Engineers.
+This reservoir extends for about 35 miles along the Chattahoochee River near the Alabama-Georgia state boundary.
 West Point Dam controls seasonal flooding and provides hydroelectric power.
-This reservoir also stores water during rainy periods, to be released later during dry periods, and hence helping to maintain the water level in the Chattahoochee River from Columbus, Georgia, southwards to the Gulf of Mexico at Apalachicola, Recreational facilities include camping, fishing, boating, playgrounds, hiking, amphitheater.
+This reservoir also stores water during rainy periods, to be released later during dry periods, and hence helping to maintain the water level in the Chattahoochee River from Columbus, Georgia, southwards to the Gulf of Mexico at Apalachicola, Florida.
+Recreational facilities include camping, fishing, boating, playgrounds, hiking, and an amphitheatre.